Advocate to End Child Marriage. Rapper. Survivor.

 Sonita’s favorite form of expression is rap.
 Together with Strongheart and our partners, we’ve co-created powerful songs, music videos, and performances that attract and engage wide audiences in conversations around themes including child marriage, refugee and displacement crises, and youth activism.

 In 2016, Strongheart and Sonita partnered with Robert F. Kennedy Human Rights Speak Truth to Power program to write a curriculum on child marriage, human rights, and civic engagement.
-To date, it has reached 1.5 million students in 15 countries.
-Soon, in partnership with Discovery Education, it will be reaching an additional 30 million students.
+In its first two years, the curriculum reached over 1.5 million students in 15 countries and now, in partnership with Discovery Education, it will be reaching an additional 30 million students.

 To date, Sonita has been featured in three books as an outspoken activist and role model to youth everywhere.
 Her advocacy has been widely recognized for its impact and reach to inspire and empower.
 Her honors include: